tom-clik/coldlight/_docs/userguide/ColdLight_Documents.md

 ## Variables subsitutions

 Variable subsitutions can be made using `{$fieldname}` syntax.
-Any YAML data or heading with an ID can be used.
+Any YAML data, meta includes, or heading with an ID can be used.

 ## Table of contents

 A table of contents can be generated from the headings.
 Three mechanisms exist for including/excluding items:

-1. toclevel
+1. `toclevel`
 	By default all headings of level 3 and above are included.
-Adjust this with the `toclevel` variables.
-If can be any number from 1-6
+Adjust this with the `toclevel` variable.
+It can be any number from 1-6
-2. notoc variable
+2. `notoc` variable
-	A list of CSS selectors to exclude from the toc, e.g. `#frontmatter h1, #frontmatter h2, #frontmatter h3`
+	Use YAML to define a list of CSS selectors to exclude from the toc, e.g. `#frontmatter h1, #frontmatter h2, #frontmatter h3`
-3. notoc class
+3. `notoc` class
 	Any heading can be simply excluded by adding a notoc class